 Vice President, Energy Services

-Don is heavily involved in EMCOR’s continuous improvement efforts with leadership roles in energy, automation, mission critical facilities, and the applied peer groups.
+Don is heavily involved in EMCOR Group, Inc.’s continuous improvement efforts with leadership roles in energy, automation, mission critical facilities, and the applied peer groups.
 He is also responsible for EMCOR Group’s Carbon Tracking Program.

 Don received a bachelor’s degree in mechanical engineering from Rutgers University.
 He is a licensed Professional Engineer in New Jersey and New York.
 The National Council of Examiners for Engineering and Surveying (NCEES) has established his professional engineering record and determined him to be a Model Law Engineer.
 He has obtained his certification as an energy manager and as a green building engineer from the Association of Energy Engineers, and was certified as a testing and balancing supervisor (air and hydronics) and building systems commissioning administrator from the National Environmental Balancing Bureau (NEBB).
 He was identified as a rising leader in the engineering industry by the National Society of Professional Engineers.